uNavy/learn-python/basic_python/2_variables/readme.md

 ---

-## ✅ Summary
+## ✨ Summary
 ✅ Variables store values in memory. \
 ✅ Use `snake_case` for variable names.\
 ✅ Variables can be updated and explicitly typed.\
 ✅ Declare multiple variables in one line.\
-✅ Perform calculations using variables.\
+✅ Perform calculations using variables.

 🚀 **Happy Coding!** 🐍🎉